theupdateframework/pep-on-pypi-with-tuf/README.rst

 It is also RECOMMENDED that PyPI sufficiently document compromises with security bulletins.
-These security bulletins will be most informative when users of pip with TUF are unable to install or update a project because the keys for the *timestamp*, *snapshot* or *root* roles are no longer valid.
+These security bulletins will be most informative when users of pip-with-TUF are unable to install or update a project because the keys for the *timestamp*, *snapshot* or *root* roles are no longer valid.
 They could then visit the PyPI web site to consult security bulletins that would help to explain why they are no longer able to install or update,